 Timeseries

-The values are stored in an array of shape (time, dimensions, samples), where dimensions are the dimensions (or “components”, or “columns”) of multivariate series, and samples are samples of stochastic series.
+The values are stored in an array of shape (times, components, samples), where times are the number of time steps, components are the number of columns, and samples are the number of samples in the series.

 Definitions:

-• A series with dimensions = 1 is univariate and a series with dimensions > 1 is multivariate.
+• A series with components = 1 is univariate, and a series with components > 1 is multivariate.

 Each series also stores a time_index, which contains either datetimes (pandas.DateTimeIndex) or integer indices (pandas.RangeIndex).